These policies provide coverage for the most common risks of catering.

-Required in almost every state for catering businesses with employees, workers’ comp can help cover medical fees and lost wages for work-related injuries and illnesses.
+This policy is required in almost every state for catering businesses with employees.
+It helps cover medical costs and lost wages for work-related injuries and illnesses.

-This policy helps pay for medical bills and property damage when a catering vehicle gets in an accident.
+This policy helps pay for legal expenses and property damage when a catering vehicle gets in an accident.
 It also covers vehicle theft and repairs due to weather or vandalism.

-This policy covers the cost of property damage and bodily injury caused by an intoxicated patron, as well as a caterer's legal fees.
+This policy covers the cost of property damage and bodily injury caused by an intoxicated patron who was served by your catering company.

 Catering is a tricky balance of providing delicious dishes at venues that sometimes have limited facilities.
 As such, you’re used to planning for the unexpected.
 Business insurance fulfills that same goal by guarding against lawsuits from customer and employee injuries, food spoilage, damaged equipment, and other incidents.